 Record high office lease expirations pose new threat to landlords and banks

-Record high office lease expirations pose new threat to landlords and banks5 min read .
-Updated: 16 Apr 2022, 09:17 AM IST

 - Rise in office space hitting the market this year is a direct result of the Covid-19 pandemic